 You can only spend grant funds on eligible grant activities as defined in the grant details in your grant agreement.

-Projects will need to commence before 30 June 2021.
+Project activity must commence on or before 30 June 2022.

 5.2.
 What the grant money cannot be used for